I have a dog. His name is Coco, and he loves to eat eggs.’

 Eggs are a great source of nutrition for your canine companion, as they provide high-quality protein and nutrients, and they are delicious too.

 Free-range eggs from organic farms provide the best nutrients to our furry friends because chickens' eggs are affected by what the chickens are fed.
 Therefore, if their diet is organic, so will be the eggs.
-These organically obtained eggs are good for your dogs.
+These organic feed eggs are good for your dogs.

 Some dogs are naturally allergic to protein-rich foods.
 Since eggs are made of protein, dogs can be allergic to them as well.